prashantasdeveloper/docuhost/docs/api.entities.Asset.Settlements.Settlements.md

   the transaction containing general errors (such as insufficient balance or invalid receiver), any broken transfer restrictions, and any compliance failures

+**`Note`**

-**`note`** this takes locked tokens into account.
+ this takes locked tokens into account.
 For example, if portfolio A has 1000 tokens and this function is called to check if 700 of them can be transferred to portfolio B (assuming everything else checks out) the result will be success.
 If an instruction is created and authorized to transfer those 700 tokens, they would become locked.
 From that point, further calls to this function would yield failed results because of the funds being locked, even though they haven't been transferred yet